Mad Dog Coll (1961 film): Production

-Brook Hayward was cast in October 1960.
+Brooke Hayward was cast in October 1960.

 The film was distributed by Columbia.

 Novelization

-In June, 1961, Monarch Books released a paperback novelization of the screenplay, by Frank Castle, writing under the pseudonym Steve Thurman.
+In June 1961, Monarch Books released a paperback novelization of the screenplay, by Frank Castle, writing under the pseudonym Steve Thurman.
 The cover featured a black-and-white still of the movie and an associate standing over the bedroom "rub-out" of a bullet-ridden married couple.

 Reception

 The New York Times wrote that the film "belongs back in the pound."